Zócalo: Viceroyalty of New Spain (1521–1821)

 After the cathedral was constructed in the latter half of the 16th century, the look of the plaza changed.
 The old church faced east and not to the plaza itself.
 The new cathedral's three portals towered south over the plaza and giving the area a north–south orientation, which exists to this day.

-Over much of the 17th century, the plaza became overrun with market stalls.
-After a mob burned the Viceregal Palace in 1692, depicted in the famous 1696 painting by Cristóbal de Villalpando, authorities attempted to completely clear the plaza to make way for the "Parian", a set of shops set in the southwest corner of the plaza used to warehouse and sell products brought by galleons from Europe and Asia.
-This was opened in 1703.
-The Parián is shown at the bottom of Villalpando's painting; it was later destroyed in an 1828 riot.
+Over much of the 17th century, the plaza became overrun with makeshift market stalls.
+After a mob burned the Viceregal Palace in 1692, depicted in the famous 1696 painting by Cristóbal de Villalpando, authorities attempted to completely clear the plaza to make way for more permanent market facilities, the Parián de Manila (or simply Parián or the Alcaicería), named after the silk trading district of Manila in Spanish Philippines.

+The Parián was a set of shops in the southwest corner of the plaza used to store and sell luxury and exotic products brought by the Manila galleons from Asia, and later, luxury goods brought by galleons from Europe.
+This was opened in 1703 and earned a substantial income for the city council from shop rent, as well as turning the plaza into an "emporium of commerce" and the "center of Mexico's richest trade," as characterized by contemporary accounts.
+The Parián existed for around 140 years, before it was looted and destroyed during the Parián Riots of 1828.

-This, however, did not keep the rest of the plaza from becoming filled again with makeshift stalls such as the group known as "San José" located next to the Parian itself.
+This did not keep the rest of the plaza from becoming filled again with makeshift stalls such as the group known as "San José" located next to the Parián itself.
 This prompted historian Francisco Sedano to comment that it was ugly and unsightly.
-He claimed it was very difficult to walk around here at the time because of its uneven pavement, mud in the rainy season, aggressive street dogs, mounds of trash and human excrement tossed among the corn husks and other discarded wrappings.
+He claimed it was very difficult to walk around here at the time because of its uneven pavement, mud in the rainy season, aggressive street dogs, mounds of trash and human excrement tossed among corn husks and other discarded wrappings.